 Step 1 — Deploy to both Jetsons

---network=host— Docker bridge networking is broken on these Jetsons due to an iptables raw table issue.
+# Always --network=host: Docker bridge is broken on these Jetsons (iptables raw table)

 Step 2 — Synchronize clocks